Scoliosis: Setting The Record Straight

 Most cases of scoliosis in children are mild and do not need treatment.
 Many instances will resolve by themselves as the child grows.

-For more severe cases or to stop the condition from getting worse in children at risk of curvature progression, doctors may recommend a back brace or even surgery.
-If left untreated, severe scoliosis can lead to serious spine, chest, pelvis, heart and lung damage, as well as affect appearance.
+For more severe cases, or to stop the condition from getting worse in children at risk of curvature progression, doctors may recommend a back brace or even surgery.
+If left untreated, severe scoliosis can lead to serious spine, chest, pelvis, heart, and lung damage, and can affect appearance.

-Girls with scoliosis have a much greater risk of developing osteoporosis (a disorder that results in weak bones that can break easily) later in life.
+Girls with scoliosis have a much greater risk of developing osteoporosis, a condition that results in weak bones that can break easily, later in life.